ineshbose/portion-mate/docs/specifications/Wireframes.md

 ### Features

-* The application is in dark mode, so it is easy on eyes but also feels modern.
+* The application has a default dark mode, so it is easy on eyes but also feels modern, however a user can switch to light mode.
 * The colour palette is not exact at the moment, but the three shades are yellow (#E5AC00), orange (#ED6400) and red (#E53A00) as also seen in the logo which makes it feel warm, but fun-cheerful.
 * Buttons, text, and important elements are clean, simple and big.
 * Main UI layout is similar to many apps with a plus icon in the bottom right, page navigation in the bottom like a toolbar, and general options on the top with the logo.